-“It is only when the people become ignorant and corrupt, when they degenerate into a populace, that they are incapable of exercising their sovereignty.”
+“We must support our rights or lose our character, and with it, perhaps, our liberties.”
 He was the last Founding Father to serve as President.
 He was the first president to wear long pants, as opposed to the knee breeches favored by all previous presidents.
 He was also the first president to ride in a steamboat.
 He is James Monroe, 5th President of the United States, serving from March 4, 1817, to March 4, 1825.
 James was born on April 28, 1758, in Westmoreland, Virginia.
 He was one of seven president’s from Virginia and was born while Virginia was still a colony of England.
 James excelled at his studies, and, at the age of 16, James began college, attending the University of William and Mary.
 He married his wife, 17-year-old Elizabeth Kortright in February of 1786.

 James did not attend the University of William and Mary for long, as he dropped out and joined the Continental Army in 1776.
 His first act of rebellion was to raid the arsenal of the British royal governor and give the stolen supplies to the Virginia militia.
 James served under General George Washington at the Battle of Trenton, a/k/a the Crossing of the Delaware, where he was severely wounded.

 Following the Revolutionary War, James went on to study law under Thomas Jefferson.
 The two developed a close relationship, both personal and professional, that would last for the rest of their lives.
 James’ political career began in 1782, when he was elected to serve in the Virginia House of Delegates.
 Following his marriage, James retired from politics and began farming.
 He eventually sold his property to begin practicing law, and eventually re-entered politics.